Menu

 Pros

 This easy-to-tune guitar includes a soft case, learning DVD, guitar strap, strings, and picks.
-Also, it has multiple color options.
+Also, it offers multiple color options.

 Cons